kfalayi/mapping-data/README.md

 # mapping-data
-All datasets and analysis for mapping class
+This repo contains all datasets and analysis for Columbia Data Journalism mapping class, Summer semester 2022.
+All outputs are published on [the mapping website](https://kfalayi.github.io/mapping-website/).